With over 12 years of experience, 300+ websites and lots of clients, I have heard a few things over the years and I got me some opinions.

 Why aren’t I on page 1 of Google?

 Getting to page 1 in Google for organic search takes research, planning, strategy, time, perseverance, and hard work.
 How fast your site can get to page 1 of Google depends on the competitive landscape for each and every keyword phrase.
 Some phrases are easy.
 Some keyword phrases are extremely difficult.
 Some markets are saturated.
 Some keyword phrases have low traffic but high conversion rates, some have high traffic but low conversions.
 Longer keyword phrases are easier to rank than shorter ones.
-Local phrases are easier that global phrases.
+Local phrases are easier than global phrases.
 Some keyword phrases aren’t typed in at all (except by you).
 In a nut shell, it’s complicated.
 Read about SEO here.

 If I build it, they will come.